traefik/traefik/docs/content/migration/v1-to-v2.md

 ## TLS configuration is now dynamic, per router.

-TLS parameters used to be specified, in the static configuration, as an entryPoint field.
+TLS parameters used to be specified in the static configuration, as an entryPoint field.
 With Traefik v2, a new dynamic TLS section at the root contains all the desired TLS configurations.
 Then, a router's TLS field can refer to one of the TLS configurations defined at the root, hence defining the TLS configuration for that router.

 !!! example "TLS on web-secure entryPoint becomes TLS option on Router-1"